Rohan-Prabhakar/The-Agentic-Author-SFT-vs-RAG/readme.md

 ## Figures

-All four publication figures are in `figures/figures.html`.
-Open in any browser and print to PDF.

 | Figure | Content |
 |---|---|
 | 13.1 | Hybrid routing architecture — both paths with latency and cost annotations |